Garcia6l20/QMcu/README.md

 Following libraries are required to be installed on the system:

-- liblldb: used for symbol resolution
+- lldb: used for symbol resolution
-- libstlink: used for MCU communication
+- stlink: used for MCU communication
+- glm: matrix operations
+- vulkan: GPU accelerated renderings
 - Qt6:
   - Core
   - Qml